mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 Let me verify with Rage Man, but start working now.
 *Pedro:* Ok.

-Pedro never started new project alone and didn't know how to begin.
+Pedro never started new project alone (plus *clojure!*) and didn't know how to begin.
-;; TODO more
+He googled the words *lein*, *ring*, *emacs* and started to code.

-Googling gives a comment on forum for necromancers:
+Googling login/logout functionality gives him a comment on forum for necromancers:
 *"If you need dev help, summon Angel of Dev.
 Spell text is under the cut."*.

 *Pedro:* What a bullshit.